 A Jones fracture is a crack in the bone at the 5th metatarsal or little toe.
-The 5th metatarsal fracture occurs at the midfoot at the top of the bone near the ankle.
-So, why is a jones fracture essential to diagnose, and what should you do?
+The 5th metatarsal fracture occur at the base of the bone in the lateral mid-foot.
+So, why is a Jones fracture essential to diagnose, and what should you do about it?

 What are the causes of Jones fracture?

-Jones fracture or 5th metatarsal fracture can be due to an acute injury such as an ankle twist or chronic overload.
-However, this fracture can occur without an acute injury.
-Repetitive injury can lead to the weakening or cracking of the bone.
-Therefore, it is often referred to as a stress fracture.
+Jones fracture, or 5th metatarsal fracture, can be caused by an acute injury such as an ankle twist or chronic overload.
+However, it can also occur without an acute injury.
+Repetitive and excessive load can weaken the bone, causing a stress fracture.

 jones fracture

-Generally, Jones’s fracture presents as acute pain in the outer part of the mid-foot.
-However, people with this injury have pain outside the ankle or foot.
+Generally, Jones’s fracture of foot presents as acute pain in the outer part of the mid-foot.
 They also report swelling and difficulty with weight-bearing.

 Typically, there is tenderness at the 5th Metatarsal or little toe base.